-The unassuming 40mm prime has a been a personal favorite of mine for long for macro photography work.
-Although, I rarely use it these days because there are other much longer focal length lenses to fall back on for the purpose of shooting macro photography.
-But the fact remains that this is one of the sharpest and at the same time one of the cheapest prime lenses that Nikkor sells.
-And to boot you can also shoot 1:1 perspective macro photos with this lens.
+The unassuming 40mm prime has been a personal favorite of mine for macro photography work.
+This is one of the sharpest, and at the same time one of the cheapest, prime lenses that Nikon sells.
+And to boot, you can also shoot 1:1 perspective macro photos with this lens.

-This lens is designed for the smaller image circle of DX lenses and therefore the crop factor does kick in.
-Therefore, the effective focal length becomes 60mm.
+This lens is designed for the smaller image circle of DX lenses and therefore the crop factor does kick in giving the lens the effective focal length of 60mm.

-Now, 60mm is a somewhere in the middle kind of a focal length.
-For all practical purposes it isn’t the best when it comes to shooting portraits where you need a slightly longer focal length.
+Now, 60mm is a somewhere-in-the-middle kind of focal length.
+For all practical purposes, it isn’t the best when it comes to shooting portraits where you need a slightly longer focal length.
 It is also not suitable for street photography or anything where you need a wide-angle perspective But that said, the lens does serve its purpose when you use it intelligently.

 This lens comes with a maximum aperture of f/2.8.
 Come to think of it, it is much quicker than a kit lens.
-In effect that means you can capture an additional amount of light even when you are shooting in darker conditions.
+In effect, that means you can capture more light even when you are shooting in darker conditions.